 This does mean the suspension is reasonably firm but the chassis works well enough to smooth out most road imperfections without losing its cool.
 In versions with 16-inch alloy wheels, speed bumps are also dealt with in a nicely cushioned manner and it doesn’t get noticeably worse on higher trims with 17-inch wheels.
 On faster roads, the ride can get a little choppy at times but it's nothing too serious and the engine stays very quiet at motorway speeds to create a peaceful cabin environment.

-The steering is quite heavy and a little short of feel but the car responds quickly to turns on the wheel, creating a agile, responsive feel that's just what you want in an urban setting.
+The steering is quite heavy and a little short of feel but the car responds fairly quickly to turns on the wheel, creating an agile, responsive feel that's just what you want in an urban setting.
 On the open road, the i20 handles S-bends and quick direction changes very well, with body roll kept neatly in check.
 This is definitely one of the most enjoyable superminis to drive and sits in the middle of the pack in terms of comfort.

 Hyundai i20 petrol engine